How to apply for accommodation

 We do our best to house you according to your preferences, but all accommodation is subject to availability.

-If you have a child who will be living with you, find out about our family flats.
+If you have a child who will live with you, find out about our family flats.

 Tell us if you have health or special requirements

-Let us know on your housing application if you have health requirements and give as much notice as possible.
-We have some accessible rooms with wheelchair access, as well as rooms and facilities for students who need care support or who have a hearing/visual impairment.
+Tell us on your housing application if you have health requirements and give as much notice as possible.
+We have some accessible rooms with wheelchair access, and rooms and facilities if you need care support or have a hearing/visual impairment.

 If you are considering making (or have recently made) a gender transition, you can include this in your application if you wish.
 We can give you support resources and consider any suitable adjustments.

 Choose your housing

 List 10 housing options on your application.
 You should fill out all options as we can't guarantee you'll get your first choice.

 Submit your online housing application